A Comparative Analysis of Research and Development Spending and Total Factor Productivity Growth in Hong Kong, Shenzhen, Singapore

 Professor, Division of Integrative Systems and Design

-Naubahar Sharif (Ph.D., Cornell University, 2005) is Professor of Public Policy at The Hong Kong…
+Naubahar Sharif (Ph.D., Cornell University, 2005) is the Head and Professor of Public Policy at The…

 Kevin Chandra